taboege/gambas3/comp/src/gb.test/taskell.md

 ## Done

+- Free Assert from non-assertions
+    > There are things in Assert which are no assertions, like Print, Finish, Note and so on.
+These should be methods of Test.
+For example: Test.Plan, Test.Note, Test.Finish ...
 - Test.Main has to complain if testmodule doesn't exist
 - Human readability of TAP output
 - Subtests don't count the right way